Course guide of Design and Analysis of Electoral Campaigns (21211D2)

 The group work will consist of the simulation of an electoral campaign, for which the students will be organized in different political groups where they will have to design an electoral campaign and present it in class.

 Individual work will consist of class debates on different scientific articles proposed by the professor and short ad-hoc exams.
+Additionally, students will have to organize and participate in a students' conference on electoral campaigns.

 The practice classes are expected to be 1/3 of the total of hours of this subject.